Table of Contents

 True Terpenes in Portland, OR sold all terpenes.
 Terpene molarities have been calculated using the information provided by the supplier ( ).
 The terpenes were diluted with DMSO to 10 mM (Sigma Aldrich St Louis MO USA).
 The DMSO was kept constant at 1:1,000.
 Terpenes were assessed in assays separately, and in three different mixtures (Table 2): commercial analysis of multiple cannabis variants indicate huge variability in terpenoid formulations between strains (e.g., www.weedmd.com/terpene-profiles), and these mixtures were therefore intended to capture some of this variability.

 The entourage phenomenon was suggested as an explanation for biological findings that endocannabinoid binding activities can also be modified by other fats released from cells.
 There has been an increase in reports of plant activity, as well as interest, which led to research into volatile terpenoids (myrcene), a- and/or b-pinenes, b–caryophyllene and limonene.
 However, it has yet to be identified a clear interaction.
-These test were performed with Terpenes purchased from True Terpenes from Portland Oregon.
+These tests were performed with Terpenes purchased from True Terpenes from Portland Oregon.
 The current study was designed to determine whether terpenes in the cannabis plant have detectable receptor-mediated activity, or modify the activity of D9-tetrahydrocannabinol, cannabidiol, or the endocannabinoid 2-arachidonylglycerol at the cannabinoid receptors.
 The standard radioligand binding paradigm was used to detect allosteric, orthostatic interactions.
 With the possible exception of a weak interaction of b-caryophyllene with CB2, no data were produced to support the hypothesis that any of the five terpenes tested (either alone or in mixtures) have direct interactions with CB1 or CB2, as the binding of radioligand ([3H]-CP55,940), D9-tetrahydrocannabinol, and cannabidiol were unaltered by the presence of terpenes.
 Similarly, terpene functional effects were also not detected, either alone or in combination with D9-tetrahydrocannabinol, cannabidiol, or 2-arachidonoylglycerol.
 This study reinforces the fact that the putative entourage effect is not explained by CB1 effects.

 Keywords: cannabis, cannabinoid, terpenoid, terpene, entourage effect, signaling, binding